 A blogger income report is a post or article where bloggers share with their readers, how much they made the prior month.
 They list the income from all sources, such as advertising, affiliates, or the products they sell.

-WHY DO BLOGGERS SHARE THEM?
+WHY DO BLOGGERS SHARE THEIR BLOGGING INCOME?

 They are a marketing tool.
 Just like a gift guide or product review, they are used to encourage people to click to buy something.